anthonylucky1909/ShopLite/README.md

-# Advanced E-Commerce Platform User Manual 🛒📘
+# Advanced E-Commerce Platform User Manual: OOP in C++ for Authentication, Product Management, and Admin Features 🛒📘

 Welcome to the **Advanced E-Commerce Platform**!
 This project demonstrates various features of an e-commerce platform, implemented using **C++** and **Object-Oriented Programming (OOP)** principles.
 Below you will find an overview of the system’s components and basic operation steps.